 WSSC specifically regulates the disposal of toxic organic chemicals (TTOs) to the sewer system.
 TTO discharge for the campus is limited to a concentration limit of 2.13 milligram per liter (one part per million), effectively constituting a discharge prohibition on these listed substances.
 For this reason, TTOs should be disposed of as hazardous waste.
 Contact Environmental Affairs for assistance with disposal practices.

 It is recommended that laboratory and operations personnel be trained in the above discharge requirements.

 The University of Maryland is currently not subject to sampling and analysis of wastewater effluents.
 However, non-complying discharges must be reported to WSSC.
-Notifications are the responsibility of DES and a compliance demonstration is generally required.
+Notifications are the responsibility of ESSR and a compliance demonstration is generally required.

 Reports must be maintained for a period of three years.
 Records are maintained by Environmental Affairs.